threeal/pipx-install-action/README.md

 ## Key Features

-The Pipx Install Action provides the following key features:
+- Installs Python packages using pipx.

-- Install Python packages using pipx.
+- Caches Python package installations to be used in subsequent workflow runs.

 ## Available Inputs